strouddm/agent-smith/README.md

 4. Start chatting with Agent Smith!
 You can:
    - Ask general questions
+   - Perform intelligence research on entities and topics
    - Have contextual conversations

 ## Deactivating the Virtual Environment